rtCamp/Frappe-Manager/docs/guides/index.md

     ---

-    Run Frappe Manager on Windows using WSL 2.
-Notes on filesystem performance and browser access.
+    Run fm on Windows under WSL 2: where to keep the bench directory, and how `.localhost` resolves.

 </div>